ceciliabolanos/research-assistant/README.md

+Paul Thagard writes: "Thinking can best be understood in terms of representational structures in the mind and computational procedures that operate on those structures."

 # ScientificGPT

 ## Introduction

+We stand at the foot of a significant inflection in the trajectory of scientific discovery.
+As society continues its digital transformation, so does humankind's collective scientific knowledge and discourse [1].
 In our academic journey, we often encounter research papers that reference specific code implementations.
-More than once, we've had to delve into these implementations to understand details not explicitly mentioned in the text.
-This experience inspired us to develop a scientific agent capable of bridging the gap between research papers and their associated code.
-This repository contains the initial MVP of such an agent, currently limited to code access.
+More than once, we find ourselves having to inquire and scrutinize into these implementations to understand details not explicitly mentioned in the text.
+More than once, we find ourselves modifying and correcting code with errors or lack of updates.
+This experience inspires us to develop a scientific agent capable of bridging the gap between research papers and their associated code implementations.
+We believe that such kind of agent could help researchers of different kinds all over the world in several ways:

+1. Better link the world of academic article representations and the representations of writings in programming languages, which we know have a strong prior association, but have the problem of being written in two very different languages.
+2. Reduce the cognitive load on the researcher, thus accelerating their ability to produce new ideas and associations.
+3. Minimize search time in vast databases, which are normally very difficult to navigate, since it depends on multiple and very complex relationships between contents.
+4. Minimize the time and knowledge to use tools specific to scientific research in the digital world, such as MARG[2], or ACCoRD[3].
+5. Help the researcher quickly change the level of abstraction of the scientific representations on which they build knowledge.

-## Overview
+## Vision

-ScientificGPT is a Retrieval Augmented Generation (RAG) system that responds to natural language queries with the most relevant code snippets.
-It utilizes various components to perform tasks such as searching for code by similarity or giving directory trees from GitHub.
-The Searcher class uses a fine-tuned UnixCoder model, originally from Microsoft for CodeSearch, to align docstring embeddings with code embeddings.
+We envision ScientificGPT as a Retrieval Augmented Generation (RAG) system that responds to user queries with the most relevant paper or code snippets.
+It utilizes various *tools* to perform tasks such as searching for code using neural search, hybrid neural with keyword search, and moving within directory trees from GitHub, aiming to search in smaller directories.
+We envision an agent that can help the user bring together the outer world knowledge and the own researcher inner world view.
+This repository contains the initial MVP of such an agent, currently limited to code retrieval (see future work).

+## Where we are today

+The Conversation class orchestrates interactions using an Large Language Model [5], primarily handling conversation history, AI responses, and integration with external tools.
+The class allows users to engage in a chat that incorporates both simple message exchanges and more complex tool-driven queries.

+The Searcher class uses a fine-tuned UnixCoder model, originally from Microsoft for Code Search, to align docstring embeddings with code embeddings.
 Given that a human query might not directly match the trained docstrings, we further fine-tuned the Mistral model on a custom dataset of query-docstring pairs to better translate queries into functional docstrings.
 Users have the option to use this enhanced Mistral model, which, if selected, pre-processes the query into a docstring before invoking the similarity search function.
+Ultimately, our RAG system coordinates the actions of GPT-4 [5] as a knowledge linker and to assist the user, along with a medium language model (7B) [6] prepared to assist it in smaller and more specific tasks, and an encoder-only model that both the user and GPT-4 can invoke in a conversation session, which allows for retrieval tasks.

 ## Directory Structure